-^{}Only damaging events are listed.
+Only damaging events are listed.
 All weather event details are provided in Appendix 9.8.
+Bold indicates events that occurred after the 2008 Fillmore County Hazard Mitigation Plan.

 There has been one federally declared disaster related to winter storms in Fillmore County (see Figure 6-11)9.